Yosna/Multi-Model-AI-Text-Generator/README.md

 - Automatic checkpoint rotation and resumption
 - Multinomial sampling for randomized generation
 - Temperature scaling for controllable randomness in generation (configurable via `temperature`)
-- Comprehensive CLI interface with model selection, runtime, and hyperparameter configuration
+- Comprehensive CLI interface with model selection, runtime, hyperparameter, model options, tuning, and visualization configuration
 - Full unit test coverage (100%) for all modules
-- Tests include generation and training for all models, tuning, visualization, CLI behavior, and argument parsing helpers
+- Tests include generation and training for all models, tuning, visualization, CLI behavior, argument parsing helpers, and profiling
 - Loss visualization with matplotlib, including smoothing and saving plots
 - GPU-accelerated training by default
 - Integrated dataset library with pre-configured datasets
 - Support for local files, Hugging Face datasets, and built-in library datasets
+- Built-in profiling for performance analysis

 ## Model Architectures